tinyzimmer/gst-pipeline-operator/README.md

         name: minio-credentials
   src:
     minio:
-      key: drop/   # Watch all files places in the drop/ prefix
+      key: drop/   # Watch all files placed in the drop/ prefix
   sink:
     minio:
       key: "mp4/{{ .SrcName }}.mp4"   # Generate an output name from this template.
 If the src file was called